Don’t Overlook This Winter Maintenance

-Window seal damage during the winter months can allow water to get into your home.
-Even a small amount of water that enters through your windows can damage your interior paint and drywall or lead to mold and mildew that creates a health hazard.
+Window seal damage during winter can allow water to get into your home.
+Even a small amount of water that enters through your windows can damage your interior paint and drywall or lead to mold and mildew, creating a health hazard.

 Replace Drafty Doors Around Your Home

-Take a walk around your home’s exterior doors on a particularly cold evening.
+Take a walk around your home’s exterior doors on a cold evening.
 Can you identify any drafty spots?
 If so, it’s time to replace your door and consider adding a storm door for an extra layer of protection against heat loss.
-Ask about Energy-Star doors when you speak with a remodeling contractor.

 Have Your Fireplace and Chimney Serviced

-The first time the mercury drops in the winter, firing up the hearth can sound awfully tempting.
-But did you know that chemicals can build up in your fireplace and chimney from previous fires over time and that they can be quite dangerous and flammable?
+The first time the mercury in your thermometer drops in the winter, firing up the hearth sounds tempting.
+But did you know that chemicals can build up in your fireplace and chimney from previous fires and can be quite dangerous and flammable?